MarkMorow/markmorow.github.io/_pages/content.md

 Authenticate: Sucess strategies for your strong authentication journey [video](https://www.youtube.com/watch?v=XH7z6XJeFws).

-BSides: Hiding in the cloud: How attackers can use applications fo sustained persistence and how to find it [video](https://www.youtube.com/watch?v=mxOHcqHxpi8).
+BSides: Hiding in the cloud: How attackers can use applications for sustained persistence and how to find it [video](https://www.youtube.com/watch?v=mxOHcqHxpi8).

 ##### 2019